 How to apply

-You apply using the form: Other exemptions.
+You apply using the form: Application for exemption

 You must enclose a medical certificate for documentation.
 Remember also to enclose the study plan.